 - Review the job/internship posting for information on the salary or range available

-- Research Vault for employer and industry information available through your BTT Gateway account under the External Links tab.
+- Research Vault for employer and industry information; access Vault via your BTT Gateway account under the External Links tab.

 - Review the following resources for salary information: United States Department of Labor, NACE Salary Calculator, Salary.com; Glassdoor and/or the State of Texas Salary Statistics.